Documenting Latino/a Experiences for Generations to Come

 Housed within Kenneth Spencer Research Library, the Kansas Collection illustrates the experiences and stories of everyday Kansans.
 This important collection offers significant primary sources in support of teaching, research and learning by scholars in Kansas and around the country.
 Through gathering personal and family papers, as well as records of organizations, churches and business, the Kansas Collection ensures that our collective history is preserved for generations to come.

-Now, thanks to a generous lead gift from Dana and Sue Anderson, KU Libraries have the opportunity to build a complementary collecting program documenting the Latino/a experience in Kansas.
+Thanks to a generous lead gift from Dana and Sue Anderson, KU Libraries have the opportunity to build a historic collecting program documenting the Latino/a experience in Kansas.
 In order to support this essential endeavor, KU Libraries seek donors to join the Andersons in preserving these stories.

-And, perhaps most importantly, the collection provides the opportunity to increase our collective understanding of one another by featuring the Latino/a experience in exhibitions and events throughout the community and the state, increasing our collective understanding of each other.
+Perhaps most importantly, the Latino/a experience collection will provide the opportunity to increase our collective understanding of one another by featuring the Latino/a experience in exhibitions and events throughout the community and the state.

-You make possible the collection and preservation of materials at great risk of being lost.
-No other university is collecting stories of the regional Latino/a experience at this scale.
+You make possible the collection and preservation of materials that are currently at great risk of being lost.
+No other university in the region is collecting stories of the Latino/a experience at this scale.

 KU Libraries has a strong history in building collecting programs that capture the everyday experiences of diverse populations.